geminijun/CarND-Vehicle-Detection/writeup_report.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using extracted features as above descriped.
 Then I slipt 90% of the samlpes as trainning set, 10% as testing set.
-My test accuracy of SVC is 99.38%
+My test accuracy of SVC is 98.65%

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+My code cell 6 impletmend a sliding window search just like in the lesson.
+From my testing, use scale 1.5 and 0.5 as overlap is good.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?